 - Do report to BGSU Police, and/or the Office of the Dean of Students

 - Don’t get into an argument or shouting match

 - Don’t ignore warning signs that the problem is about to explode

 Managing Classroom Disruptions

 - Build behavioral expectations into your course syllabus

-- Devote sufficient time to discuss those behaviors you view as unacceptable
+- Devote sufficient time during first class to discuss those behaviors you view as unacceptable

 - Outline the consequences for non-compliance with expectations

 - Refer to the Code of Student Conduct if applicable